Alysa Cooper Executive Director

 Contact Alysa Cooper at email@example.com.

-Ashley Umberger Outreach Coordinator
+Ashley Umberger Marketing Coordinator

-Ashley Umberger is currently the Outreach Coordinator at Citizenship Counts.
+Ashley Umberger is currently the Marketing Coordinator at Citizenship Counts.
 She is a passionate educator with strong leadership skills and a commitment to diversity.
 She believes in the strength of an inclusive environment in which the story of every individual is highly valued and adds to the success of the larger community.
 She has been teaching in Philadelphia for the last four years and has worked with One Hundred Black Men of Philadelphia, Teach For America, and a number of other organizations.
 She is a graduate of the University of Wisconsin-Madison and has a Master of Education degree from the University of Pennsylvania Graduate School of Education.

 Danielle Okai is currently the Outreach Coordinator at Citizenship Counts.
 She is the proud daughter of two naturalized citizens.
 Throughout her career, she has shown a strong commitment to active citizenship by working and volunteering with a variety of non-profits, including Teach for America, Fulbright Colombia, and Jumpstart.
 She is a graduate of Tufts University and currently pursuing a degree in Communication and Language Disorders at Utah State University.